Skip to main content

 • 1/3 cup cold water

-• Hot cooked egg noodles
+• Hot-cooked egg noodles

 • Minced fresh parsley

 From pasta to roasts and rice bowls to lasagna, our list of diverse and healthy dinner options is sure to please your family’s tastebuds and your budget.
-Eating healthy doesn’t have to taste bad or be expensive, especially when tweaking just a few ingredients or substituting proteins for more lean options.
+Eating healthy doesn’t have to taste bad or be expensive, especially when tweaking just a few ingredients or substituting proteins for leaner options.
 Flavor and savory-ness do not have to be sacrificed for health reasons, nor do they have to be for the sake of your children.
-Kids love these recipes just as much as adults do, making these choices great options for family dinner prep to include your children in your meal making while making a few memories in the process.
+Kids love these recipes just as much as adults do, making these choices great options for family dinner prep to include your children in your meal-making while making a few memories in the process.

 Read more